pnordahl/monorail/README.md

 ## Overview

-`monorail` blends features of build systems like `bazel` and `buck` with the simplicity and flexibility of command runners like `make` and `just` to create a lightweight monorepo development system.
-It combines a graph representation of your repository with incremental change tracking, enabling guided and efficient parallel execution across any subset of your monorepo.
+`monorail` is a tool best classified as a "development orchestrator".
+It is designed to be generic and minimally opinionated, allowing you to flexibly define the components of your repository in virtually any way.
+Similarly, it makes no requirements about the tooling you use; shell scripts, interpreters, compilers, or even a large monorepo build system such as `bazel` are equally supported.
+At its core, `monorail` is a means of fine-tuning how and when your preferred tools are invoked, making it an effective abstraction for building efficient parallelized workflows for development and CI/CD.

-`monorail` is internally driven by two things:
+`monorail` is internally driven by three things:

 1. A graph representation of your repository, built from a list of `target` entries and each target's `uses` list.
 2. A change detection provider, which provides a view of changes in the repository
+3. A scheduler and parallel execution engine for user-defined executables

 Changes are mapped to affected targets, and a graph traversal powers various dependency-related tasks such as target grouping for parallel execution, "depended upon by" analysis, and so forth.